dewaka/dewaka.github.io/_posts/2019-10-01-a-poem-in-prolog.md

 Annotations are a set of predicates which matches a given item to a more embellished version.
 For example, we can add an embelishment for the `rider` with `annotated_name(rider, 'brave rider')`.
-With the updated database database, the last line of a poem starting with the rider would be - "_And all for the want of a brave rider_.", and so on.
+With the updated database, the last line of a poem starting with the rider would be - "_And all for the want of a brave rider_.", and so on.

 ## References